-Through Zhongchai Holding and its PRC subsidiaries, Greenland has newly designed and developed unique powertrains, which integrates electric motor, speed reduction gearbox, and driving axles into a combined integral module, in order to meet a growing demand for advanced electric forklift trucks.
+Through its PRC subsidiaries, Greenland designed and developed new and distinctive powertrains, which integrate electric motor, speed reduction gearbox, and driving axles into a combined integral module, in order to meet a growing demand for advanced electric forklift trucks.
 This integrated powertrain will enable the OEMs to significantly shorten design cycle, improve machinery efficiency, and simplify manufacturing process.
 There is a new trend that OEMs would rather use an integrated powertrain than separate electric motor, speed reduction gearbox, and driving axles, particularly in electric forklift trucks.
-Currently, through Zhongchai Holding and its PRC subsidiaries, Greenland makes two tons to three and a half-tons integrated powertrains for few electric forklift truck OEMs.
-Greenland is in the process to add more integrated powertrain products for electric forklift truck OEMs with different sizes.
+Currently, through its PRC subsidiaries, Greenland makes two tons to three and a half-tons integrated powertrains for few electric forklift truck OEMs.
+Greenland is in the process of adding more integrated powertrain products for electric forklift truck OEMs with different sizes.